An Information-state based Approach to the Optimal Output Feedback Control of Nonlinear Systems: Introduction

+In this work, we propose a data-based approach for learning to optimally control complex partially observed nonlinear dynamical systems.
+The primary idea is to convert the partially observed optimal control problem to a ``fully-observed" problem described using the \textit{information-state} \cite[Ch.5]{Bert05} and to show that the problem described using the information-state is equivalent to the original problem.
+Then, we use a data-based approach to solve the information state optimal control problem.

+There has been a significant body of work in the field of \textit{learning to control} unknown dynamical systems through Approximate Dynamic Programming (ADP) and Reinforcement Learning (RL) techniques \cite{mnih2015human,silver2016mastering}.
+These approaches have been successfully used in many areas like playing games \cite{silver2016mastering}, locomotion \cite{lillicrap2015continuous}, and robotic hand manipulation \cite{levine2016end}.
+However, despite excellent performance on several tasks, reinforcement learning (RL) is still considered very data-intensive, with typically a really large training time.
+Approaches that consider information state to solve partially observed problems are limited to either linear system models \cite{lewis_info_state,chakrabortty_rl_2020} or finite state and action spaces \cite{ais_jmlr}.
+There has been little to no work on solving these complex nonlinear problems using output feedback or partial observation models.

-\underline{\textit{\textbf{Related Work:}}} The iLQR is a ``local” trajectory-based method, similar to Differential Dynamic Programming (DDP), but only uses first-order dynamics information as opposed to second-order derivatives of the system dynamics needed in DDP \cite{ddp,sddp}.
-Previous work such as \cite{ILQG_tassa2012synthesis} employed finite differencing in computing the Jacobians using complete state information as opposed to this work which utilizes ARMA models to compute linear models using only output information, and thus, this work suitably generalizes the iLQR method to partially observed systems in a systematic fashion.
-Another work on motion planning under motion and sensing uncertainty uses a belief space variant of iterative LQG (iLQG) to find a locally optimal solution \cite{van2012motion}.
-Our work is related to this paper, in the sense, that we generate the nominal trajectory using a generalized information state version of the iLQR method, but is $O(n_x)$ in its complexity versus $O(n_x+n_x^2)$ in the case of the above reference, where $n_x$ is the state space dimension.
+In order to find the optimal solution, the paper introduces a generalization of the iLQR algorithm \cite{ilqg2} that can handle partially observed problems.
+The standard iLQR is a ``local” trajectory-based method, similar to Differential Dynamic Programming (DDP), but only uses first-order dynamics information as opposed to second-order derivatives of the system dynamics needed in DDP \cite{ddp}.
+This work suitably generalizes the iLQR method to partially observed systems in a systematic fashion and provides rigorous theoretical justifications for the same.
+The proposed approach iteratively generates Linear Time-Varying (LTV) state-space models, represented in the information-state, to obtain an optimized nominal information space trajectory.
+These LTV models are constructed using Autoregressive–Moving-Average (ARMA) models \cite{box2011time} along a nominal trajectory with the input-output perturbation data (rollouts of the system).